Saturday, April 27

-More than “personal communication”: a citation template for Indigenous Elders and Knowledge Keepers – Lorisia MacLeod
+More than “personal communication”: A citation template for Indigenous Elders and Knowledge Keepers – Lorisia MacLeod

 NorQuest College Libraries worked with the Indigenous Student Centre to develop new citation templates to be used in APA and MLA for citing Indigenous Elders and Knowledge Keepers.
 These citation formats are meant to promote the culturally respectful use of Indigenous knowledge and people in research and challenge the status quo of who we cite.

-- Consider limitations of traditional citation templates
+- Consider limitations of traditional citation templates.

-- Consider improvements for citation templates
+- Consider improvements for citation templates.

-- Learn about NorQuest’s new citation templates
+- Learn about NorQuest’s new citation templates.

-H6 Public Library Services Branch – Public Library Network Update – Katrina Peachey
+H6 Public Library Services Branch – Public Library Network Update – Katrina Peachey and Kim Johnson

 - Understand what the Public Library network is and how it supports public libraries